meggistorvard/meggistorvard.github.io/README.md

 There are a number of ways in which you can support us and help make a huge difference to our charity whether it be financially, with your time or donating equipment!

 WAYS YOU CAN SUPPORT US
-	Make a donation
+,Make a donation
-	Donate software & hardware
+,Donate software & hardware
-	Recommend a game
+,Recommend a game
-	Provide keys
+,Provide keys
-	Volunteer
+,Volunteer
-	Follow our stream on twitch
+,Follow our stream on twitch
-	Fundraising ideas
+,Fundraising ideas
-	Become an ambassador
+,Become an ambassador

-Supporting further development
+Supporting further development,
  <a href="https://www.techsupport.gradiscake.com/?q=donations-free-software" target="_blank">https://www.techsupport.gradiscake.com/?q=donations-free-software</a>